ZupIT/beagle-docs/content/en/Get Started/Using Beagle/Android.md

 ### **Step 3: Create a BeagleSetup**

-Now you have to initialize your `Application ,`so Beagle can generate other configuration files that you need.
+Now you have to initialize your `Application`, so Beagle can generate other configuration files that you need.
 When you initialize Beagle for the first time, a `BeagleSetup` class will be automatically created as you can see in the image below:

 ![BeagleSetup file](/beaglesetup.png)

 ### **Step 4: Create the Application class**

-At this moment, you should create a `Kotlin class` that extends to `Application` class.
+At this moment, you should create a `Kotlin class` that extends the `Application class`.
 For this example, the name will be `AppApplication`.

 This class should be named as `BeagleSetup().init(this)` on `onCreate` method, according to the list below: